ucsb-cs24/s24/labs/counter/README.md

 This map also  supports iterators,  and iterating over the map  should visit the keys in _insertion order_.
 The first key added to the map will be the first key visited, the second the second, and so on until reaching the most recently added key at the very end of the iteration.
+This is a convenient feature, and lots of languages support it:  Ruby's default map type works like this, for example, and Python provides the `OrderedDict` type.

-Unlike a map that's ordered by key,  this map can have an (average) O(1) runtime for all of its functions.
-It achieves this by  storing its key-value pairs in a doubly-linked list, and then using a hash table as an index into that list.
+Unlike maps that are ordered by key, these maps have an average O(1) runtime for all of their functions.
+They achieve this by storing their key-value pairs in a doubly-linked list, and then using a hash table as an index into that list.
+The linked list  keeps the values in order,  and the hash table lets you jump to any list node in constant time.

 The full implementation can be a bit complicated,  so I recommend using only the linked list at first,  then adding the hash table later.
 See the Implementation